EX BT OPENREACH ENGINEERS

 Ex BT Openreach Engineers awaiting your call.

-Telco trends and transformation priorities for 2019
+Telco trends and 5G transformation

 In 2019, telco companies are feeling the pressure to make technology investments while focusing on devising business models to monetize 5G, and other opportunities.